What is AIP?

 And that’s basically it!

 Other diets that may be of interest for people suffering from gastrointestinal distress include the GAPS diet and FODMAP (Fructose Malabsorption).
 I tried GAPS before landing on AIP, and couldn’t even make it through a day, gagging on the plain store-bought broth I tried to drink.
-Now I know how to make wholesome and delicious bone broth and enjoy homemade soup on a weekly basis.
+Now I know how to make wholesome and delicious stocks, enjoying homemade soups and stews on a weekly basis.
+I shared my recipe for beef stock here.
 For more on the topic, I’d suggest this Wise Traditions interview with Nutrition Consultant Monica Corrado titled The “heal your leaky gut” Diet, as well as the Gut and Psychology Syndrome book by Natasha Campbell-McBride.

 If you couldn’t already guess, I spend A LOT of time in the kitchen.
 But I do everything I can to eat “slow” and sustainably, while also simplifying as much as possible.
 Continue following the blog as I share more about my diet and cooking techniques!